Tino Chrupalla: Foreign policy

 In May 2023, he attended a reception at the Embassy of Russia, Berlin on the occasion of Russian Victory Day together with former Chancellor Gerhard Schröder, Klaus Ernst, Egon Krenz and Alexander Gauland, wearing a tie in the colors of the Russian tricolor.
 In response to criticism from the AfD in a chat with high-ranking AfD politicians, he objected that, contrary to what had been reported, he had not thanked the Russian ambassador for the liberation from National Socialism.
 In response to the German magazine Secession, he made his position clear by saying that the Russian concept of victory over Germany seemed unproblematic to him: "It was not so much about dissolving the patriotism of the Germans or burdening us with an indelible guilt."
 The Russians withdrew in 1994 and good "economic relations on an equal footing" had been established.
 But the “Americans have stayed and are keeping our country economically dependent – to the detriment of the citizens.”

-At a speech by Ukrainian President Volodymyr Zelensky in the Bundestag in 2024, Chrupalla and Weidel declared that they refused to "listen to a speaker in camouflage".
-Zelensky's term of office had "expired" and he was "only in office as a war and begging president".
+At a speech by Ukrainian President Volodymyr Zelenskyy in the Bundestag in 2024, Chrupalla and Weidel declared that they refused to "listen to a speaker in camouflage".
+Zelenskyy's term of office had "expired" and he was "only in office as a war and begging president".
 The parliamentary group executive committee of the AfD had therefore decided not to attend the speech.
 Chrupalla supported peace negotiations on the Russo-Ukrainian War with the participation of Russia.

 In an interview with Die Welt in December 2024, Chrupalla questioned Germany's NATO membership.
-A defense community must not only pursue the "interests of America," but must "accept and respect those of all European countries - including Russia's interests."
+A defence community must not only pursue the "interests of America," but must "accept and respect those of all European countries - including Russia's interests."
 Germany may need to consider "to what extent this alliance is still useful for us."
 Chrupalla also called on the German government to recognize Russia's victory in the Ukraine war.
 Russia had "won this war" and "reality" had "caught up with those who claim to want to enable Ukraine to win the war."
 The German government, said Chrupalla, must "finally get to the point of wanting to end the war."

 In January 2025, Chrupalla accepted an invitation from the Republican Party and attended the second inauguration of Donald Trump in Washington, D.C.

-In February 2025, some high-ranking AfD members criticized Chrupalla's pro-Moscow position on foreign policy.
+In February 2025, some high-ranking AfD members criticised Chrupalla's pro-Moscow position on foreign policy.

+In 2026, in the midst of the 2026 Iran war, Chrupalla praised Spain's refusal to allow American forces to use its military bases for the conflict, and urged Germany to follow Spain's example.
+He further proposed ending the stationing of US forces in Germany, as well as their nuclear weapons presence in the country.